Management of sustainability

 Employees

-Occupational safety, health, and well-being
+Occupational safety and health, well-being

-Talent acquisition, skill development, and workplace retention
+Talent acquisition, skills development, retention

 Fair labor practices